Junjiequan/practice/README.md

-`Unfortunately there's no such a vocabulary called "impossible" in my dictionary.`
+`Unfortunately there's no such a word called "impossible" in my dictionary.`

 **Front End Libraries's Projects - link:**